Cast No Shadow (song): Musical style and reception

 Gallagher initially wanted the song to sound like Pink Floyd, particularly their album Wish You Were Here and its title track, which shared the same opening chords as "Cast No Shadow".
+The song has a complex and unconventional drumming rhythm compared to other Oasis tracks from the same era.
 Kenneth Partridge of Billboard magazine called the song a "sparkly blues-tinged ballad."
 Music critic Derek B. Scott remarked, "a Beatles-influenced vocal harmony that includes falsetto and echoing of words is heard in 'Cast No Shadow'".
 Nathan Stephens-Griffin from the band Martha stated about the song, "compared to some of the more classic Britpoppy ones, it has a really cool melancholy, dark, epic vibe."
 The magazine Mojo said that the song "was an uncharacteristically gentle reflection on his [Noel Gallagher's] difficulties with expressing any deep emotion, both personally and in his lyrics."